Ontario College Diploma in Educational Support

 You can make a difference in a child's life as a competent, caring educational support professional.
 Our program will prepare you to play a vital role in the classroom supporting students with special needs.

 Our updated two-year Educational Support diploma program prepares you to work in a school setting as part of the educational team who support children with special needs.
-You will help children with learning disabilities, intellectual disabilities, sensory or physical disabilities.
+You will help children with learning disabilities, intellectual disabilities, sensory or physical disabilities and behavioural challenges.

-You will also have a chance to learn a whole new language - American Sign Language.
+Students will have the opportunity to learn a whole new language - American Sign Language.

 In the second and third semesters, the roles of teacher and educational assistant will be explored and more clearly defined.
 You'll learn how to: